tmoesl/lead-conversion-prediction/README.md

 - **Promote Profile Completion**: Use gamification and incentives to drive profile completion and conversions.
 - **Focus on Effective Channels**: Prioritize website and email interactions over less efficient channels.
 - **Leverage Referral Programs**: Expand referral strategies to capitalize on their high conversion rate (67.7%).
-- **Continuous Model Improvement**: Regularly update models to adapt to user behavior and maintain performance.
+- **Update Model**: Adapt to changing user behavior to ensure sustained performance.

 ## Table of Contents